 “Minerals” means Resources that have been recovered from the Area.

-“Mining Area” means the part or parts within the Contract Area, described in a Plan of Work, as may be modified from time to time in accordance with these regulations.
+“Mining Area” means the part or parts within the Contract Area [from which minerals will be extracted, as], described in a Plan of Work, as may be modified from time to time in accordance with these regulations.

-“Mining Discharge” means any sediment, waste or other effluent directly resulting from Exploitation, including shipboard or Installation processing immediately above a mine site of Minerals recovered from that mine site .
+“Mining Discharge” means any sediment, waste or other effluent directly resulting from Exploitation, including shipboard or Installation processing immediately above a mine site of Minerals recovered from that mine site [and includes but is not limited to, disposal, spilling, leaking, pumping, emitting, emptying, or discharging].

 “Mining Workplan” means the document referred to in annex II.

-“Mitigate” and “Mitigation” includes:
+“Mitigate” and “Mitigation” [means acting/an action or activity intended to remedy, reduce or offset known poteitional negative impacts to the environment.
+These occur in a strict hierarchy] []:

 (a) Avoiding an effect altogether by undertaking or not undertaking a certain activity or parts of an activity;